 I found the gradations on both sides of the Klein Tools 25-foot double hook magnetic tape measure easy to read, and the coating held up really well in my work environment.
 You can find lighter tapes, but the Klein isn’t too heavy at 17.6 ounces.
 It won’t feel like a burden when clipped on your pocket or belt with its wide, easy-to-use belt clip.

 Pricing and Final Thoughts

-I don’t think tradesmen will ever refuse longer standout because many times you just don’t have someone to hold the other end of the tape.
+I don’t think tradesmen will ever refuse having a longer standout.
+Many times you just don’t have someone to hold the other end of the tape.
 Klein claims a 9.5-foot standout, and I found it to be over 10 feet.
 Still, I’d take more!
 The one true weak spot of this tape: the magnet strength needs to be increased.
-At around $33, however, I can still recommend it…barely.
+At around $20, however, I can easily recommend it.

 Klein Tools 25-foot Double Hook Magnetic Tape Measure Specifications

 - Blade material: steel